| |

 As you’re sitting in the restaurant, which features an open kitchen, you’ll see the wood fire at the back of the kitchen, with chefs maneuvering whole chickens and fish in and out of the fire.

-We tried to get reservations here for a few weeks before deciding to just show up at opening and see if they had anything available.
+On our first visit, we tried to get reservations here for a few weeks before deciding to just show up at opening and see if they had anything available.
 We managed to snag a table for two after about an hour of waiting, and it was magical.

 Now, after all the accolades, reservations are even more competitive.